 Goal 14.
 Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Target 14.6.
 By 2020, prohibit certain forms of fisheries subsidies which contribute to overcapacity and overfishing, eliminate subsidies that contribute to illegal, unreported and unregulated fishing and refrain from introducing new such subsidies, recognizing that appropriate and effective special and differential treatment for developing and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation

 At the Doha Ministerial Conference in 2001, negotiations on fisheries subsidies at the WTO were launched with a mandate to clarify and improve existing WTO rules.
 The adoption of the SDGs in 2015 and of a negotiating mandate in 2017 gave renewed urgency to the discussions, and left the WTO with the task of securing an agreement by 2020 on disciplines to eliminate subsidies for illegal, unreported and unregulated fishing and to prohibit subsidies that contribute to overcapacity and overfishing, with special and differential treatment for developing and least developed countries.

 On the occasion of newly appointed Director-General Ngozi Okonjo-Iweala’s term on 1 March 2021, the Stop Funding Overfishing campaign positioned an ice sculpture of a fish in front of the WTO’s HQ.

-A Closer Look: Fisheries Subsidies Negotiations at the WTO, with Alice Tipping, Lead, Sustainable Trade and Fisheries Subsidies at the International Institute for Sustainable Development (IISD).
+In Focus: A Draft WTO Agreement to Curb Harmful Fisheries Subsidies, with Alice Tipping, Lead, Sustainable Trade and Fisheries Subsidies at the International Institute for Sustainable Development (IISD).